ChromexUnderscore/OriginsTweaks/README.md

 <details><summary>Merling</summary>

 + Merlings can craft tridents.
-+ Thrown and Melee Tridents deal more damage if the Merling is underwater.
++ Projectile and Melee attacks with Tridents deal more damage if the Merling is underwater.
-+ Merlings can dash underwater when swimming on a cooldown.
++ Merlings can dash underwater while swimming on a cooldown.
 </details>

 <details><summary>Phantom</summary>